-The car must retain its original body shell and engine block as marked at pre-event scrutineering.
-The competitor must be represented during this re-scrutineering at a time to be advised by the organisers.
+The car must retain its original body shell and engine block as marked at pre-rally scrutineering.
+The competitor must present the car during this re-scrutineering at a time to be reported by the organisers.

 49. SERVICE PARK

 49.2 SERVICE PARK SCHEDULE